JackFongNew/dsiprojects/SAT_ACT_Analysis_17_18/README.md

 ### Problem Statement

 In the US, all high school students are required to take college entrance tests before they submit their application to any college.
 The SAT and ACT are the most popular college entrance test administered in the US.

 The question is how might we increase the participation rate among high school students in the United States in taking the SAT test for college admissions so that I can make recommendation to the College Board that administers the SAT test.

 ### Executive Summary

-In this project, I will be examing the data for SAT and ACT in 2017 and 2018.
+In this project, I will be examine the data for SAT and ACT in 2017 and 2018.
 The data includes participation rates, mean score of each subject, and total/composite scores which are organized at the state level in alphabet order.

 Throughout this data analysis exploration, I will perform data preparation, data visualization and analyzing the SAT and ACT participation rates as well as the scoring across the state in the US.
 Then, I will identify trend in the data and combine with my research to develop potential solutions to the problem statement.